Which collagen to choose? The Complete Guide to Collagen Types

 This facilitates the absorption of collagen by the body.

-Hydrolyzed collagen is often used in dietary supplements, beverages, and collagen-rich functional foods to support joint, skin, and hair health.
+Hydrolyzed collagen is often used in dietary supplements, drinks, and collagen-rich functional foods to support the health of joints, skin, and hair.

 The molecular weight of hydrolyzed collagen

-Hydrolyzed collagen, also known as collagen peptides, is obtained through an enzymatic hydrolysis process that fragments the molecules into small peptides.
+Hydrolyzed collagen, also called collagen peptides, is obtained through an enzymatic hydrolysis process that breaks down the molecules into small peptides.
 This transformation significantly improves their bioavailability and intestinal absorption.

-Collagen peptides exist with varying molecular weights, generally between 2000 and 6000 daltons (Da).
-The lower the molecular weight, the more optimal the absorption.
+Collagen peptides exist with various molecular weights, generally ranging between 2000 and 6000 daltons (Da).
+The lower the molecular weight, the better the absorption.

 D-LAB selects marine collagen peptides with a molecular weight of 2000 Da, the smallest available, to ensure maximum absorption and enhanced action on the skin and connective tissues.